tetcoin/substrate-debug-kit/README.md

 # Tetcore debug-kit 🛠⚙️

-A collection of debug tools and libraries around substrate chains.
+A collection of debug tools and libraries around tetcore chains.

 > This project has evolved from the historical name **`offline-phragmen`**.
 I first created this repo
 > prior to [Kusama](https://kusama.network/)'s NPoS enabling as a tool to predict the outcome.
 Henceforth, it has evolved